• Skip to main content

 There are several nearby attractions to Silver Falls and Ohanapecosh.
 First and foremost, make sure to hike the Grove of the Patriarchs! also if you have time, make sure to drive up to Tipsoo Lake.
 This short loop trail has incredible wildflowers in the summer as well as breathtaking views of Mount Rainier, something you can't see from the Silver Falls Trail.

 Paradise is a visitor favorite!
-There is beautiful views along the way from Ohanapecosh, especially Reflection Lake.
-My experience has been the best time to see the reflection is early morning so set your alarm and arrive early!
+There are beautiful views along the way from Ohanapecosh, especially Reflection Lake.
+My experience has been that the best time to see the reflection is early morning, so set your alarm and arrive early!
 Trust me, it's worth getting up for.

 Paradise Inn